≪ Go to our review of Stroller & Car Seat Combos

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2018

 The Doona is the first product created by the Simple Parenting™ company.
 This innovative seat/stroller is named for the founder's, Yoav Mazar, nickname for his daughter Danielle.
 Yoav's goal was to take his new baby everywhere without the hassle of a stroller and a traditional car seat to carry.
 This desire inspired the creation of the Doona.
 Simple Parenting's goal is to simplify life for parents and babies with improved and innovative upgrades to traditional gear.
 Simple Parenting tries to identify how to improve daily life with a baby and then sets out to create a solution that makes life easier.

-This comparison chart shows the overall scores for the car seat and stroller combos we tested for the combo review.
+The following graph shows the overall scores for the car seat and stroller combos we tested.
 The blue line shows the overall score for the Doona.

 The subsections below include details on how the Doona performed during testing.
 Performance results were used to calculate the overall score with an emphasis on car seat attachment and weight and folded size.